LokeX/sepukubg/README.md

 # sepukubg
-Backgammon Java engine: move-generation, evaluation and training
+Backgammon Java engine: moveSelect-generation, evaluation and training

 If you should choose to use any of the engine code, please credit the authors: